 Why is the kitchen the heart of a home?

-Some say it’s the links to food and nourishment, others feel that it’s a space of nurture.
-For so many of us, the kitchen is the first place we head when we return home at the end of the day.
+Some say it’s the link to food and nourishment, others feel that it’s a space of nurture.
+For so many of us, the kitchen is the first place we head to when we return home at the end of the day.
 But why is it thought of so widely as the heart of a home?
 And is this why it’s so important to many people to get a kitchen refit design just right for them?
-We look at what the kitchen brings to our wellbeing, and how to make sure it’s your ideal space.
+We look at what the kitchen brings to our well-being and how to make sure it’s your ideal space.

 What do you want in a kitchen?